junesirius/junesirius.github.io/_posts/Supernatural/SPN_Crossover/SPN-Weeping-angel-whole-novel.md

 ### draft notes

+loophole: don't need the device to find Winter Quay, it's in book chapter title → need to give a reason why can't use the known info (death in there not necessarily Dean/Rory? what's the luck?)

 why can't River comes back ten more minutes earlier: "You try ride motorbike in traffic like this?
 I can tear the world apart if I got one minute wrong."

 future River comes, first sentence: "Hello, Sweetie.
 Again.
 What are you boys going to do without me?" sonic Grayle and knock him out. current River complain: "Oh I wanted to do it" future River: "You get to do it in ten minutes" warn them about paradox, whisper to her old self in the ear something ("it's gonna hurt")